agronholm/apscheduler/docs/modules/triggers/cron.rst

 To schedule a job using a standard crontab expression::

     sched.add_job(job_function, CronTrigger.from_crontab('0 0 1-15 may-aug *'))

+    # To be more crontab compliant, you may provide strict=True

+    # Runs at midnight every day between the 1st and 15th, and also on
+    # weekdays Monday through Friday on all other days (notice the day of week numbering, 0 is for Sunday)
+    sched.add_job(job_function, CronTrigger.from_crontab('0 0 1-15 * 1-5', strict=True))

 The ``jitter`` option enables you to add a random component to the execution time.
 This might be useful if you have multiple servers and don't want them to run a job at the exact same moment or if you want to prevent jobs from running